 Minimum Education & Experience

-High school graduation or GED plus one year of experience.
+High school graduation or GED plus five years of experience in either management or supervisor.

 Special Certifications & Licenses